hypnosapos/jupyXplorer/README.rst

    :target: https://codecov.io/gh/hypnosapos/jupyXplorer
    :alt: Coverage

-This project is intended to generate some util notebooks to get data exploration.
+This project aims to generate some util notebooks to get data exploration.

-It's based on nbconvert and simply offer you a easy way to analise a feature (column) values of a dataset.
+It's based on nbconvert and simply offer you a easy way to analise a feature value (or set of them) of a dataset.

 Installation
 ------------